RFD 463

 Query output

 All OxQL queries output a list of tables.
 Each table includes some number of timeseries, and each timeseries includes metadata about the data types; field names and values; and the data itself.
-(See Terminology for more details on these terms.)
+(See [_terminology] for more details on these terms.)

 As mentioned in the examples, the outputs shown above have been simplified and formatted to show the most salient components.
 The query output returned from the Oxide API does contain all the metadata needed to understand it, including the timeseries names, details about the fields, and data and metric types.